TH-Attya/CS352-SW2-Online-Food-Ordering-System/README.md

   Only registered admins with valid credentials can do CRUD operations like add/update/delete.

-  Admin can add restaurants and food items.
+  Admin can add, update, and remove food items by their id.

-  Admin can remove restaurants and items.
+  Admin can view all food items, and filter by id.

 3. Customer Features: